Home

 Nutritional ecology

-Our research primarily uses invertebrates as model foragers or resources (although not exclusively).
-Invertebrates are the incredible engineers of most of our ecosystems are are the often-underrepresented keystones holding up natural systems, but also our food systems and ecosystem services.
+Our research primarily uses invertebrates, particularly arthropods, as model foragers or resources (although not exclusively).
+Invertebrates are the incredible engineers of most of our ecosystems and are the often-underrepresented keystones holding up natural systems, but also our food systems and ecosystem services.
 They also represent a massive diversity of foraging behaviours and ecologies, so they are super cool to study!

 They are, however, sensitive to changes in our climate, land-use and agricultural practices.
 Given their importance, understanding their responses to these changes is crucial for predicting and mitigating biodiversity loss and ecosystem collapse.